T

 cafe

-A historic and elegant coffee house, famous for its stunning architecture and as a former haunt of intellectuals like Sigmund Freud and Leon Trotsky.
-Enjoy traditional Viennese coffee and pastries in a grand setting.
+A legendary Viennese coffee house, once a meeting spot for intellectuals like Freud and Trotsky.
+Enjoy traditional coffee and pastries in a stunning historic setting.

 • Try the 'Kaiserschmarrn' (shredded pancake).